 Year 1: Students spend their freshman year at South Carolina.
 During the summer, they are required to participate in an Arabic language immersion program in Egypt.

 Year 2: South Carolina students will study in Egypt for the academic year with their AUC counterparts.
 During the summer, they have the option to remain in Egypt for additional Arabic studies..

 Year 3: Both South Carolina and AUC students travel together to South Carolina where they continue their IB studies.

 Year 4: South Carolina students will finish up their final year at South Carolina before graduating.

 IBMENA students pay only their home institution for tuition.
 During their year abroad, tuition will be assessed on an exchange basis — that is, they pay tuition to their home institutions rather than the university they visit.
-Exchange tuition is assessed at the in-state rate for USC students regardless of residency status.
+Exchange tuition is assessed at the in-state rate for South Carolina students regardless of residency status.
 Their housing and other living expenses will be based on the accommodations secured in-country and will vary accordingly.
 IBMENA students will also need to budget for travel expenses between home and AUC as well as expenses related to cohort activities.

 Students in the IBMENA program can double major in finance, accounting, economics, management science, marketing, real estate, or risk management and insurance.
 The curriculum is designed to be integrated across the two institutions with preparation for the program beginning as freshmen.
 In today’s globalized world, it is more important than ever to be able to communicate across borders, and with intensive summer immersion classes, students will graduate with high proficiency in Arabic.
 AUC boasts an invigorating curriculum and prestigious program and is one of the premier business schools in Egypt.